the-doctor1994/team-heart-of-gold/docs/profile.md

 #The Team
 ###Brenton Chasse
 #####About
->Senior Computer Systems Engineering student persuing a minor in Computer Science.
+>Senior Computer Systems Engineering student pursuing a minor in Computer Science.
 Currently working for and has accepted a full time job offer with IBM.
 Within "Software
-Group", is a part of developing a web app refered to as "Verse".
+Group", is a part of developing a web app referred to as "Verse".
 Familiar with using
 JavaScript and the Dojo toolkit for front end development.

 #####Comp.
 Science Courses